codewithkyle/lumberjack/README.md

 `Message`

 The message can contain any data type and may span multiple lines.
 Anything written within the lines will be parsed and stored as a string.
 The message parser will continue to parse and append new lines to the log entry message until the `---[EOL]--` marker is reached.
 The message must always appear last within a log entry.

+---

+Lumberjack also supports custom data definitions.
+Custom data is limited to one line.
+It must start with a key followed immediately by a `:` symbol.
+The key and the data will both be parsed and stored as strings.
+The custom keys will be toggleable within the admin portal data table settings and will be hidden by default.

 ## Shipping Log Files